knowdive/processes/README.md

  - KnowledgeAnalyser: this Process will use the Filtered vocabularies and the list of Predicates(optional) given as input to analyse it and generate more knowledge
  - KnowledgeConverter: this Process will use the CrossData.xlsx file, obtained from KnowledgeAnalyser, to create a new vocabulary, serialized in different formats(.rdf, .n3, .nt, .json-ld, .ttl)
  - KnowledgeEmbedder: this Process will use a csv parsed file to obtain the Knowledge Embedding of the relative parsed Knowledge Graph using the python library pyKEEN
+ - OWL2DL: this Process will use the OWL file and returns the .csv and .xlsx containing its relative DL Axioms (only works with outdated RapidMiner+Ontology extension)

 ## HowTo
 In order to use those RapidMiner's Processes, you need to: